-- Select Enable Anonymous Grading.
+- In the Submission Anonymization section, select Enable Anonymous Grading.

 - Don’t forget, you can come back to the assignment settings and turn off anonymous grading if you need to.

-Course roster with anonymous assignments
+Course roster with anonymous grading enabled

 Extensions with anonymous grading enabled

 Individual extensions can still be set while an assignment has anonymous grading enabled.
-Adding an individual extension could impair the anonymity of the student if there are only a few students with extensions, so we recommend only extending where absolutely necessary.
+Adding an individual extension could impede the anonymity of the student if there are only a few students with extensions, so we recommend only extending where absolutely necessary.

-Regrade Requests with anonymous grading enabled
+Regrade requests with anonymous grading enabled

 Group submissions with anonymous grading enabled